mackankowski/beacons-store-android/README.md

-# The Beacon Store (Android)
+# The Beacons Store (Android)

-Mobile application for beacons' integration in retail store.
+Mobile application for beacons integration in retail store.

 ## Get started